-When you wake up, look out your window, and see a snow-covered vista, your thoughts first turn to clearing the driveway and walkway.
-But don’t forget the snow on your home’s roof.
-Wet snow can weigh as much as 21 pounds per square foot according to a Federal Emergency Management Agency (FEMA) report—and the heavier the snow, the greater the risk of structural damage.
-That’s why the humble roof rake is a crucial winter weather tool.
-It enables you to remove snow from the roof while remaining firmly and safely on the ground.
-Keep reading to learn about the different features to look for in a roof rake, and find out why we’ve chosen the following five models as best roof rake for most snow-removal tasks.
+Wet snow can weigh as much as 21 pounds per square foot, according to the Federal Emergency Management Agency (FEMA).
+The heavier the snow, the greater the risk of structural damage to roofs.
+That’s why the roof rake can be an important piece of equipment in winter.
+This tool enables you to remove snow from the roof while remaining firmly and safely on the ground.
+Keep reading to learn about the different features to look for in a roof rake, and find out why we’ve chosen the following as the best roof rake options available.

-- BEST FOR HEAVY DUTY: SNOWPEELER Roof Snow Removal Tool
+- BEST OVERALL: SNOWPEELER Roof Snow Removal Tool

 Roof rakes should only be used when standing on the ground, never on a ladder.
 Attempting to balance a long pole while navigating snow-slick ladder rungs is a surefire way to slip and fall.
 Even if you have great balance, the weight of the snow pulling off the roof could easily knock you off a ladder.
 That’s why roof rakes are intended for use only on single-story homes.

 Choosing a Roof Rake